btc-vision/opnet-order-book/docs/NativeSwap.md

 The contract includes checks like `maxTokensPerReservation`, `STRICT_MINIMUM_PROVIDER_RESERVATION_AMOUNT`, a 5-block cap (
-`maxReserves5BlockPercent`), etc. These constraints ensure that no single user can hog all the liquidity in a short time window and manipulate cross-chain settlement.
+`maxReserves5BlockPercent`), etc. These constraints ensure that no single user can hog all the liquidity in a short time window and manipulate on chain settlement.

 #### Partial Reverts Inside the Contract